Expungement / Sealing of Records

 - Make your check or money order payable to McLean County Circuit Clerk.
 You may pay in cash or by credit card if present in person.
 Do not send cash through the mail.

 - If you cannot afford the Circuit Clerk Filing Fee or the Illinois State Police Processing Fee, you can ask the court to waive them.
 View a fee waiver form, which can be used to waive fees in expungement and sealing cases

 Petitioning Required Agencies

-The Circuit Clerk will send out the petition to all required agencies.
+The Circuit Clerk will send out the Request to the agencies.
 Agencies have 60 days to file any objection.
-If no objection is filed, the court will review the petition.
+If no objection is filed, the court will review the Request.
 The defendant or attorney’s presence is not required.
-If the court allows the petition, a certified copy will be sent to the defendant or attorney filing the petition.
+If the court allows the Request, a certified copy will be sent to the defendant or attorney filing the Request.

 Objection Filed by Agency